chetan-jarande/openai-batch-tracker/README.md

     ```bash
     cp .env.example .env
     ```

     Now, edit the `.env` file to include your `OPENAI_API_KEY` and any other necessary settings.

 ### 2. Docker-Based Development

 This is the recommended approach for a consistent and isolated development environment.

 1. **Build and Start the Services:**
-    These commands will build the necessary Docker images and start the development containers in the background.
+    - These commands will build the necessary Docker images and start the development containers in the background.

     ```bash
     make docker-build-dev
     make docker-up-dev
     ```

+    - Refer other commands to know more about prod development and env.

 ## How to Start the Service